How to Lose Weight (again)... and Keep it Off (really)

 The ability to temporarily apply one of the hundreds of interpretations of this formula for how to lose weight isn’t all that elusive either.
 Globally, millions of pounds are lost each year.
 Speaking of, how many of these pounds did you personally contribute to this total last year?
 The year before?
 Over the past 10-20 years?

-Though restrictive and unsustainable, being in a crib came to be comforting in its own way.
+Though restrictive and unsustainable, this member shared that “being in a crib” came to be comforting in its own way.
 Being in the crib, sheltered from making choices “out in the wild”, eliminated diet and lifestyle decisions.
-“Do this, not that” lists quieted the confusing and all-consuming self-talk around every single food decisions.
+The latest “Do This, Not That” list quieted the confusing and all-consuming self-talk (yelling) around every single food decision.

 The cycle of being “on a diet” or “off a diet” creates distrust of our own mind and bodies, ambiguity in how to achieve results others seem to have effortlessly, and gives a megaphone to the voices inside our heads demanding we figure it out – or go crazy trying.

 Let’s look at it in more detail together as we explore the more needed formula, the more needed permanent answer, to our question of how to keep the weight off (finally) by learning to finally live comfortably outside of the crib this time.

 The Longer, More Needed Story, of How to Lose Weight (again) and Keep it Off (really)